-These cutbacks are majorly impacting the amount of funds allocated to social care.
-With the cutbacks and the rise in the cost of care, the councils are struggling to keep up with supporting the growing number of aged people in Britain who are in need of care.
+This is because the cutbacks and the rise in the cost of care meand that the local councils are struggling to keep up with supporting the growing number of aged people in Britain who are in need of care.

-When discussing the impact of the National Living Wage on social funding, The Gaurdian reported,
+When discussing the impact of the National Living Wage on social funding, The Guardian reported,

 “Some local authorities are paying less than £2 an hour towards the cost of caring for a resident.”

-That is less than people spend on their morning coffee.
+That is less than what people spend on their morning coffee.